 The Froelich Foundation focuses on the preservation of farm tractor history.
 They also take great pride sharing this rich historical heritage for many generations to come!

 Home of John Froelich's invention of the first gasoline tractor.
 Tour highlights 1891 General Store and Post Office, replicas of Froelich's first tractor, 1866 one room school, blacksmith shop and warehouse, railroad depot and train cars, barn and semi building.
-Open May 12 - Sept 30: Monday, Thursday, Friday and Saturday 10am-5pm & Sunday 11am-5pm plus first two weekends in October.
+We are closed on Tues & Wed's each week.
+We open for tours on May 11th through the last full weekend in September, and the first two weekends in October.